 Cromwell is a tiny city located in the state of Iowa.
 With a population of 104 people and just one neighborhood, Cromwell is the 448th largest community in Iowa.
-Much of the housing stock in Cromwell was built prior to World War II, making it one of the older and more historic cities in the country.
+Cromwell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Because occupations involving physical labor dominate the local economy, Cromwell is generally considered to be a blue-collar town.
-39.13% of the Cromwell workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Cromwell is a blue-collar town, with 39.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cromwell is a city of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Cromwell who work in office and administrative support (19.57%), sales jobs (13.04%), and healthcare (10.87%).

 Overall, Cromwell’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.